victorcaquilpan/Tutorial-DPC-AIML/README.md

 From here, you can use the **best_model.pth** for finetuning a model or for testing.
 Also you can copy these weights by running ```kubectl cp pod_name:path_file local_path/```.

+Note: You can run multiple experiments defining a different job name for each one.
+Also, you can delete and re-run them as it's needed.
+I go to keep upgrading this repository and later migrating to our AIML gitlab environment with more information.